 This is a member-driven process that operates on an annual calendar basis in a similar manner as the annual budget.
-By formalizing an annual process, the Compact members align can determine if the prioritization list is aligned with the organization's strategic initiatives and incorporate necessary with budget planning if there are implications to the operating revenues or expenses of the organization.
+By formalizing an annual process, the Compact members can determine if the prioritization list is aligned with the organization's strategic initiatives and incorporate with budget planning if there are implications to the operating revenues or expenses of the organization.

 The standardized form for requests (Request Form) in Appendix A is used to identify new Uniform Standards or amendments to Uniform Standards.
 This form is accessible on the Insurance Compact website.
-Completed forms are available on the Compactuploaded to the website so interested members and parties can follow the identification process.
+Completed forms are uploaded to the website so interested members and parties can follow the identification process.

-The PSC will consider all items that are on the Uniform Standards Identification List as of June 30th of each year for purposes of providing a recommendation to the Management Committee with respect to prioritization for the next calendar year.
-Items added to the Uniform Standards Identification List after June 30th will not generally be considered for prioritization for the next calendar year but in the calendar year thereafter.
+The PSC will consider all items that are on the Uniform Standards Identification List as of June $30^{th}$ of each year for purposes of providing a recommendation to the Management Committee with respect to prioritization for the next calendar year.
+Items added to the Uniform Standards Identification List after June $30^{th}$ will not generally be considered for prioritization for the next calendar year but in the calendar year thereafter.

-The PSC will consider pending requests along with the new requests added since the previous June 30^{th.}-The PSC will hold at least one public call prior to working on abefore developing the prioritization recommendation and at least one public call after the recommendation is developed and before presenting its recommendation for the annual prioritization of Uniform Standards Development to the Management Committee.
+The PSC will consider pending requests along with the new requests added since the previous June 30th.
+The PSC will hold at least one public call prior to working on a prioritization recommendation and at least one public call before presenting its recommendation for the annual prioritization of Uniform Standards Development to the Management Committee.

-If necessary During the prioritization process, the PSC will identify any requests that might require additional resources as part of the annual budget process and prepare a request to submit to the Finance Committee.
+If necessary, the PSC will identify any requests that might require additional resources as part of the annual budget process and prepare a request to submit to the Finance Committee.

-The goal for the PSC willis to present the recommended annual prioritization list to the Management Committee at the same meeting the Finance Committee recommends the draft annual budget for the coming calendar year, which will include budget request from the PSC.
+The goal for the PSC is to present the recommended annual prioritization list to the Management Committee at the same meeting the Finance Committee recommends the annual budget for the coming calendar year.

-Prior to acting on the annual prioritization list and consistent with the current annual budget process, the Management Committee will hold a minimum 30-day comment period and public hearing to receive feedback from members and interested parties.
+Prior to acting on the annual prioritization list, the Management Committee will hold a 30-day comment period and public hearing to receive feedback from members and interested parties.